kozmoai/nebulaplugins-aws/docs/index.md

 ### Feedback

-If you encounter any bugs while using `nebula-aws`, feel free to open an issue in the [`nebula-aws`](https://github.com/kozmoai/nebula-aws) repository.
+If you encounter any bugs while using `nebulaplugins-aws`, feel free to open an issue in the [`nebulaplugins-aws`](https://github.com/kozmoai/nebulaplugins-aws) repository.

-If you have any questions or issues while using `nebula-aws`, you can find help in either the [Nebula Discourse forum](https://discourse.nebula.io/) or the [Nebula Slack community](https://nebula.io/slack).
+If you have any questions or issues while using `nebulaplugins-aws`, you can find help in either the [Nebula Discourse forum](https://discourse.nebula.io/) or the [Nebula Slack community](https://nebula.io/slack).

-Feel free to star or watch [`nebula-aws`](https://github.com/kozmoai/nebula-aws) for updates too!
+Feel free to star or watch [`nebulaplugins-aws`](https://github.com/kozmoai/nebulaplugins-aws) for updates too!